Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning

 Point2Tree is particularly sensitive to low point density near the ground.
 This sensitivity arises because, having been developed for TLS points, graph construction starts from the bottom, and the PointNet++ has been trained on MLS data.
 If the point cloud is too sparse there, the method tends to break, which makes it less suitable for our ALS data.
 For instances with adequate density at lower height, Point2Tree is effective.
-When applied to For-Instance, the method only was successful for 3 of the test plots, shown in Table~\ref{tab:compareP2T}.
-We note that the failure cases could possibly be alleviated by re-training Point2Tree for ALS data and then adapting the graph based part to the new data characteristics.
+When applied to FOR-Instance, the method was only successful for 3 of the test plots, shown in Table~\ref{tab:compareP2T}; showing that our method, adapted to the characteristics of ALS data, indeed offers a significant advantage when it comes to handling plots with varying point densities.
+For completeness we note that the failure cases could possibly be alleviated by re-training Point2Tree for ALS data and then adapting the graph -based part to the new data characteristics.